xh-diagrams/xhorizon/docs/source/TUTORIAL/00-overview.rst

 ==========

 | First install with ``pip install xhorizon``.
-| Then follow the tutorial to start making diagrams!
+| Then follow this tutorial to start making diagrams!

 **Contents**: